bogdanmanate/bogdan.manate-gmail.com/README.md

 # SVG Editor Intro

 The main purpose of this project is to create a SVG Editor using only functional programming techniques.
+If you are looking for a fully fledge SVG Editor, then please have a look at [SVG Edit](https://github.com/SVG-Edit/svgedit)

 # Starting the project